Raid Boss Overview – Tapu Bulu

 PvE (Raids & Gyms Value)

-- Rock raid bosses
+- Good matchup against Water, Ground, and Rock raid bosses

-Best Role
+Best role:

-- Can replace mid-tier Grass Pokémon
+- Can comfortably replace many mid-tier Grass attackers

-- No Mega Evolution
+- Doesn’t benefit from Mega Evolution boosts

 PvP Value

-- Fighting types
+- Can pressure Water, Ground, and Fighting types effectively

 What makes Tapu Bulu special?

-Is it worth raiding?
+So, is it worth raiding?

-YES if you want:
+Yes, go for it if you want:

-- A solid Ultra League PvP Pokémon
+- A reliable Ultra League PvP option

-- A reliable Grass attacker
+- A solid and dependable Grass-type attacker

-- Mega-level damage output
+- Mega-level Grass-type performance

 Personal Raid Experience – Tapu Bulu